Education

 Teacher Certification Programs Available to Morehouse Students in Partnership with Spelman College

-Other majors that lead to the Secondary Education Minor and certification are offered at Spelman College and include English, Chemistry, Mathematics, History, Physics and Political Science.
-Students who are interested in pursing a minor and teaching certificate in these areas must meet the requirements for their major and all requirements outlined on the Spelman College Education Department Website.
+Other majors that lead to the Secondary Education certification are offered at Spelman College and include English, Chemistry, Mathematics, History, Physics and Political Science.
+Students who are interested in pursing Secondary Education certification in these areas must meet the requirements for their major and all requirements outlined on the Spelman College Education Department Website.

 Program Requirements